Is email marketing dead?

 Email 2.
 Encourage conversations to build prospects for selling more products and build a good rapport with the client.
 It’s also a good time to ask for feedback or a review.

 Don’t burden yourself with worrying too much about the intervals between each message.
 It should do the job, as long as the content is top-notch and the information is clear.

 Pro-tip.
-Use to establish a positive rapport with your customers by responding to their questions immediately.
+Use email tracking software to establish a positive rapport with your customers by responding to their questions immediately.

 If you want to increase sales engagement, boost sales rep productivity, prevent leads from slipping through the cracks and close more deals, then indulging in automated email sequencing is the answer.

 Try to combine different types of email sequences, improve them and define which ones will fit your e-commerce business.
 Once you have the right mix, you’ll be on your path to success.